-Visit D0 D56 D70 D84 D182 D364
+Visi t D0 D56 D70 D84 D182 D364

-Week 0 8 10 12 26 52
+Weel (0 8 10 12 26 52

 Eligibility \checkmark

-Consent \checkmark
+Consent √

-Blood test \checkmark ✓ ✓ \checkmark \checkmark \checkmark
+Blood test ✓ ✓ ✓ \checkmark ✓ \checkmark

-Saliva sample/nasal fluid sample (at some sites only, and optional) ~ ✓ ~
+Saliva sample/nasal fluid sample (at some sites only, and optional) ~ ~ ~

-Vaccine \checkmark ✓
+Vaccine \checkmark \checkmark

-Diary \checkmark ~
+Diary \checkmark \checkmark

-At the first visit (D0), we will re-check that your child is eligible to take part.
-Their temperature will be recorded.
-If it is above 37.8°C, or if they have symptoms of a respiratory tract infection, the visit will be rescheduled.
-Their heart rate, and height and weight will be checked.
-A doctor may need to do a physical examination.
+At the first visit (D0), we will re-check that you are eligible to take part.
+Your temperature will be recorded.
+If it is above 37.8°C, or if you have symptoms of a respiratory tract infection, the visit will be rescheduled.
+Your heart rate, and height and weight will be checked.
+A doctor may need to do a physical examination such as listening to your heart and lungs or feeling your abdomen.
 It is important that females who take part in the study are not pregnant and do not become pregnant during the course of the study (until at least three months after the second vaccination).
 Anyone who could possibly be pregnant (considered to be any female aged 12 and above) must provide a urine sample to check before they receive a vaccination (at the first and second visits).
-All female participants who have started their periods should avoid becoming pregnant during the study (for example using effective contraception if they are sexually active).
+We also ask that all female participants who have started their periods should avoid becoming pregnant during the study (for example using effective contraception if they are sexually active).

-You and your child may be shown a video describing the study.
-You and your child will have the opportunity to ask any questions you want before being asked to sign the consent form for the study.
-Participants aged 16 years sign the consent form for themselves.
-For those under 16 years, a parent or guardian must sign the consent form.
+You may be shown a video, describing the study.
+You will have the opportunity to ask any questions you want before being asked to sign the consent form for the study.

-Your child will have a blood test.
-If they want the skin numbed with local anaesthetic cream, this can be provided.
-Their blood will be sent for analysis to measure various markers of immunity to COVID-19 (antibodies and T-cells).
+You will have a blood test.
+If you want your skin numbed with local anaesthetic cream, this can be provided.
+Your blood will be sent for analysis to measure various markers of immunity to COVID-19 (antibodies and T-cells).
 Blood samples from the first three visits will also be analysed for a substance called troponin (levels of which can rise in myocarditis).

 We would also (at some sites) ask to take nasal fluid and saliva samples which are to look at the immune response in the lining of the airways.
-These tests would be repeated at subsequent visits if your child had them at the first visit.
-Your child can say no to these tests and still take part in this study.
+These tests would be repeated at subsequent visits if you had them at the first visit.
+You can say no to these tests and still take part in this study.

-Your child will be given their first dose of COVID-19 vaccine (full standard dose of Pfizer-BioNTech) by injection into the muscle of the upper arm (deltoid).
-They will need to stay for at least 15 minutes after the vaccination.
+You will be given your first dose of COVID-19 vaccine (full standard dose of Pfizer-BioNTech) by injection into the muscle your upper arm (deltoid).
+You will need to stay for at least 15 minutes after your vaccination.

-Your child will be given a link to an e-diary to record any symptoms they experience after the vaccination.
-A back up paper version can be provided instead if you are unable to access the internet; to allow the study team to view the entries on a regular basis we would prefer you to complete the diary online.
-They will also be given a thermometer and tape measure.
-They will be asked to record local symptoms at the injection site (pain, tenderness, redness, warmth, itch, swelling and hardness) each day for seven days after vaccination.
-Similarly, they will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days after vaccination.
-They may need help from an adult to complete the diary.
+You will be given a link to an e-diary to record any symptoms you experience after the vaccination.
+A back up paper version can be given instead, if you are experiencing difficulties with internet; to allow the study team to view the entries on a regular basis we would prefer you to complete the diary online.
+You will also be given a thermometer and paper tape measure.
+You will be asked to record local symptoms at the injection site (pain, tenderness, redness, warmth, itch, swelling and hardness) each day for seven days after your vaccination.
+Similarly, you will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days.
+You will also be asked to record any other symptoms you experience in the 28 days after your vaccination.

-The first visit is likely to take up to two hours.
+Your first visit is likely to take up to two hours.
 The other visits will be shorter.

-At the second visit (D56), about 8 weeks later, we will take a second blood test (and saliva/nasal fluid sample if this was taken at the first visit).
-For girls, we will check a urine pregnancy test.
+At the second visit (D56), about 8 weeks later, you will have another brief health check.
+We will take a second blood test (and saliva/nasal fluid sample if this was taken at the first visit).